A Hong Kong Halloween adventure featuring Billy Doll, Chinese vampires, and ghostly processions.

 Just came back from a short break in Hong Kong and my, what a tiring trip it was!
 What a dazzling and colourful adventure too!

-From mid-afternoon onwards, more and more monsters began appearing all over the park.
-By sunset, they were positively everywhere.
+From mid-afternoon onward, more and more monsters began appearing all over the park, and by sunset, they were positively everywhere.
 Many were also quite … unhesitant in snarling at you or flashing devilish faces.
 It really delivered the feeling of the macabre springing to life with the retiring of the sun.

 Now I know what magazines mean, when they say Hong Kong is the Halloween capital of Asia!